HNO333333/notes/content/CourseNotes/IS notes.md

 	- consortium and private blockchain provide more confidentiality to users, however, nodes need more trust in such environment, and the identity should be known within the network

 ### Blockchain Platforms

+types
+1. suitable only for cryptocurrency
+2. supports smart contract
+3. available over the cloud

 - examples of applications of blockchain
 	- asset management & tracking